Extreme PaintBrawl: Reception

+Later reviews have maintained a similar negative reception towards Extreme PaintBrawl; Richard Cobbett of PC Gamer named the game as one of the 15 worst PC games of all time in 2010, remarking that "things that didn't make it into this first and final build included functional AI, multiplayer code that could connect to other computers, characters who didn't walk through walls, or any sense of fun whatsoever."

 Sequels

 The game spawned a number of sequels.

-Extreme Paintbrawl 2 was released for Microsoft Windows on November 15, 1999.
+Extreme PaintBrawl 2 was released for Microsoft Windows on November 15, 1999.
 The game was developed by Hoplite Research and published by Head Games.
 The game uses a modified version of the Genesis3D engine.
 The game was criticised for its AI, as the player's teammates constantly run into walls and get stuck anywhere possible.
 IGN gave the game a score of 2.6/10.

-Extreme Paintbrawl 4 was developed by Cat Daddy Games and published by Activision Value.
+Extreme PaintBrawl 4 was developed by Cat Daddy Games and published by Activision Value.
 It was released on May 13, 2002.
-It was a re-release of Ultimate Paintbrawl 3.
+It was a re-release of Ultimate PaintBrawl 3.
 The game received negative reviews due to outdated graphics and a broken multiplayer mode.
 GameSpot gave the game a 2.4/10, and IGN gave it a 4.0/10.